Wednesday, September 9, 2015

 Iron Maiden

-(Image from this Tour Group site) Sadly, the weather was not that good!
+(Image from this Tour Group site) Sadly, the weather was not that good for us!

 Trakai Castle, whose footprint almost consumes one of these tiny islands, dates from 1337.
 Built during the reign of Vytautas the Great as a seat of power for the Grand Duchy of Lithuania, its strategic importance only waned after the crushing defeat of the Teutonic Knights in 1410.
 This battle is said to be one of the greatest battles of Medieval Europe.
 The rise of a substantially rebuilt Vilnius (its wooden castle was burned down in 1390) also added to the decline of Trakai’s military and political importance.
 Having said that, the Island Castle remained a favoured summer residential palace hosting visiting dignitaries and many a grand celebration.
 Trakai Castle was destroyed by the Cossacks in 1655 and it wasn’t until the 1950’s that restoration works began.
 Given Lithuania’s tumultuous history, it’s hardly surprising that work wasn’t completed until 1987.
 The result could only be described as a "vision most splendid".